 His first club Everton then offered him a lifeline when his ban ended.
 They handed him a one-year contract in 2017 to rebuild his career in their reserve team.
 He returned to Oldham before playing the first half of the 2018/19 season at Plymouth Argyle.

-Currently, Baxter is playing in the American second tier with Memphis 901, who he joined in early 2020, before retiring aged 29 in 2021.
+Baxter played in the American second tier with Memphis 901, who he joined in early 2020, before retiring aged 29 in 2021.

 Rushian Hepburn-Murphy - Aston Villa (16 years 198 days)

 Rushian Hepburn-Murphy is a product of the Aston Villa youth academy and made his debut for the club in 2015, aged just 16.
 In doing so, he became the second youngest player in the club's history and the youngest to play for Villa in the Premier League.

 Big things were expected from the Birmingham-born winger, but he ultimately failed to live up to the hype.
 He made 13 appearances in five years with Villa and spent time on loan at Cambridge United, Tranmere Rovers and finally Derby County, where he failed to make an appearance.

 After these disappointing loan periods away from his parent club, Villa decided against renewing his contact in 2020.